ZIZO932/Terraskipper/journal.md

 **Date:** Day 5
 **Time Spent:** 3 hours

-Today I modeled the pectoral fins, which act like the robot’s hands.
-I tried to mimic the wide, flat shape of real mudskipper fins.
+Today, I modeled the pectoral fins, which serve as "hands" for the robot.
+I attempted to replicate the broad, flat nature of a mudskipper's fins.
-I tested multiple shapes before settling on one that looked flexible and stable.
-I also ensured the fins could attach cleanly to the servo horns.
+I had to try different shapes to be satisfied with the final choice, which had to be flexible and stable.
+I had to make sure that it would be possible to easily connect the fins to the servo horns.

 ![Alt text](/Images/9.png)